Keck-DataReductionPipelines/KCWI_DRP/docs/source/sky_subtraction.rst

 To build a mask file based on ``ds9`` regions, use the script ``kcwi_masksky_ds9.py`` contained in the ``scripts`` directory.

+This script uses the ``_intf.fits`` files which are generated as part of the first execution of the pipeline.
+You should run the pipeline first and verify the quality
+of the sky subtraction.
+If you are not satisfied with the sky subtraction, use the procedure described here and run the pipeline again.

 To start, display the ``_intf.fits`` frame on ``ds9`` and create regions around areas of the frame that you would like to exclude.
 Save the regions to a file and run the kcwi_mask_sky command indicating the file name (``_intf.fits``) and the region file.
 This will produce a mask file that can be added to the ``kcwi.sky`` file.